Zongwei97/HIDANet/README.md

-# HIDANet (TIP'23)
+# HIDANet

-HiDAnet: RGB-D Salient Object Detection via Hierarchical Depth Awareness
+This is the official implementation of [HiDAnet: RGB-D Salient Object Detection via Hierarchical Depth Awareness](https://arxiv.org/pdf/2301.07405.pdf), accepted in TIP'23